coreinfrastructure/best-practices-badge/doc/implementation.md

 If running locally, these variables need to be set up.
-We have set up a file '.env' at the top level which has stub values, formatted like this, so that it automatically starts up:
+We have set up a file '.env' at the top level which has stub values, formatted like this, so that it automatically starts up (note that these keys are *not* what we used for the deployed systems, for obvious reasons):

 ~~~~sh
 export GITHUB_KEY = '..VALUE..'
 export GITHUB_SECRET = '..VALUE..'
 ~~~~

-You can instead provide the information this way:
+You can instead provide the information this way if you want to temporarily override these:

 ~~~~sh
 GITHUB_KEY='client id' GITHUB_SECRET='client secret' rails s